 Two college level Science courses are available through Cayuga Community College.
-A per credit fee is charged to participate in this class.
-During 2005-2006 the fee for a 4 credit course was \$145.
+A per credit fee is charged to participate in these classes.
+During 2006-2007 the fee for a 4 credit course was \$125.
 Some financial aid is available.

-Human Biology I (Bio 203) (Fall): HS Credit: 1 per course College Credits: 4 per course Prerequisite/co requisite: Successful completion of Living Environment and Regents Chemistry.
+Human Biology I (Bio 203) (Fall):

+Prerequisite/co requisite: Successful completion of Living Environment and Regents Chemistry.